 Be aware that anywhere a ferret can access is free game.
 Ferrets have used drawers as a ladder to climb onto kitchen countertops, chairs to climb onto tables, and my little wild child wedged herself between a dresser and the wall to “wall walk” to the top.
 Some ferrets are so smart that they’ll push other items over to a forbidden place to use them as a step stool.
 Our own Heather Downie had two albino boys, the B&E Twins, who learned how to open the fridge and were caught dragging a whole turkey down the hallway!

-Some people have a set room that is set up for their ferrets to live in, rather than a cage.
+Some people have a set room that is set up for their ferrets to live in, rather than a cage (or the cage is also in there, but it’s left open for the ferrets to access all the time).
 This allows a lot of space, while still keeping the ferrets out of potentially dangerous areas of the house.
 Again, it is advised that you always have a cage you can lock your ferret in if you need to for health, monitoring, or safety reasons.

 Outdoor enclosures are a fantastic option if you live in a climate that has safe temperatures.
 Ferrets adapt very well to living outdoors and are commonly kept outside in Europe and Australia.
 Some people keep their ferrets outside all of the time, and others have outdoor play areas that the ferrets have access to only some of the time.